 BORN FROM A SENEGALESE TRADITION

 Rooted in the Senegalese tradition of sharing a gift from home with the people travelling away from it, Moussa’s sister provided him with a bag filled with Hibiscus Sabdariffa calyx plants.
-While starting a new life in Antwerp, being overwhelmed by the new environment, the bag of precious flowers got forgotten for five years, until Moussa felt the need to share more about his culture with his wife Sanja, who he met and lives with in the city.
+While starting a new life in Antwerp, being overwhelmed by the new environment, the bag of precious flowers got forgotten for five years, until Moussa felt the need to share more about his culture with his surroundings.